Harold S. Vincent High School

-Harold S. Vincent High School is a public high school located on 7501 North Granville Road in Milwaukee, Wisconsin.
+Harold S. Vincent High School, colloquially known as just Vincent, is a public high school located on 7501 North Granville Road in Milwaukee, Wisconsin.
 The school is part of the Milwaukee Public Schools.

 Vincent's official student enrollment is 744 for the 2022-2023 school year.
 Vincent's student enrollment was 1,630 during the 2004–2005 school year.
 The school has several sports teams including football, basketball, and track & field.

+The school is named for Harold S. Vincent, the Milwaukee School Superintendent from 1950-1967.
 Vincent High School was awarded a Blue Ribbon Presidential School of Excellence award in 1987 by The United States Department of Education.

 It serves the community of Granville.

 Demographics

 Harold S. Vincent High School is: